Gabriel Milan: Governorship

 To take the new governorship and his retinue over to the West Indies, the King set aside the warship Fortuna, armed with forty guns, and provided the ship with a crew of eighty men.
-Captain George Meyer, a German-speaking officer who was in the Danish service for five years, commanded the boat.
+Captain George Meyer, a German-speaking officer who was in the Danish-Norwegian service for five years, commanded the boat.
 Milan brought his family (his wife; his grown son, Felix; and his other four children), a governess, three maids, three lackeys and laborer, and a Tartar.
 The directors also sent Niels Lassen as Lieutenant Governor of sorts, and John Lorentz to serve as an assistant.

 Lavish provisions were made for the Governor's comfort.
 Various foreign wines were on board, and place was found for six to seven dogs.
 The King furnished Milan with 6,000 rigsdaler (rdl) cash for Milan's immediate needs and gave him part of his salary in advance.
 Captain Meyer was entrusted with the secret order directing that, in case of Milan's death, Lassen would succeed him as the Governor.
 In case of Lassen's death, Lieutenant Christopher Heins of St. Thomas would take charge.

 Milan tried in vain to get an appointment to the Board of Trade on the ground that he knew the tricks of traders and money-changers, and he accumulated a list of claims against his royal master for services rendered in the Netherlands—from espionage to loans of money—which he had small chance of collecting in cash.
 His prospects of getting into the employ of the state were improved when, on January 18, 1682, he secured a certificate showing that he had discussed with a Hamburg Lutheran minister the relative merits of Catholicism and Protestantism, and thereby become convinced of the truth of the Augsburg Confession, and partook of the Holy Communion.
 In depending upon the favor of princes, he had been forced, even before his appointment as Governor, to drink deep from the cup of misfortune.
 However praiseworthy the King's selection of this 53-year-old soldier of fortune for service in the company might have been from motives of humanity, his choice could scarcely have been looked upon by hard-headed business men with anything but misgivings.